 In short, Monzi cannot answer this.
 In most cases, whether it is a good option or not will depend on your financial situation and the options available to you.

 From a positive perspective, a loan settlement may help you get out of debt now, at a cost that is less than what you owe.

 On the other hand, as we’ve already discussed, the damage to your credit score can be considerable.
 This is not only because you are settling for less than you owe, but also because a considerable number of missed repayments are required before a loan settlement is even an option.

-As a result, a loan settlement can significantly hinder your ability to access credit in the future.
+As a result, a loan settlement can significantly hinder your ability to access quick loans online in the future.
 With this, you will need to evaluate the pros and cons to determine if it is a good option for you.

 What percentage should I offer to settle my debt?

 Ultimately, your lender will determine the percentage that you must pay as a lump sum to reach a loan settlement.
 This percentage can vary significantly depending on your loan, current financial situation and the lender’s policies.

 As a guide, some lenders may be prepared to accept a lump sum of under 50% for some unsecured bad credit debts.
 However, this won’t always be the case.
 Often this figure can range up to 80% or more.

 Given this, we are unable to provide an exact figure that you should try to pay.
 At the end of the day, your lender will work with you to reach a figure that suits both parties.

 Can I remove settled debts from my credit report?